onc-healthit/api-resource-guide/docs/g10-criterion.md

 ### Data Response (Single Patient)
 ???+ quote "**Regulation text at § 170.315(g)(10)(i)(A)**"
-    (i) Data response.
-(A) Respond to requests for a single patient’s data according to the standard adopted in § 170.215(a)(1) and implementation specifications adopted in § 170.215(a) and in § 170.215(b)(1), including the mandatory capabilities described in “US Core Server CapabilityStatement,” for each of the data included in the standards adopted in § 170.213.
+    (i) *Data response*.
+(A) Respond to requests for a single patient's data according to the standards and implementation specifications adopted in § 170.215(a) and in § 170.215(b)(1), including the mandatory capabilities described in “US Core Server CapabilityStatement,” for each of the data included in the standards adopted in § 170.213.
 All data elements indicated as “mandatory” and “must support” by the standards and implementation specifications must be supported.

 <!-- $ref{g-10:CCG["Paragraph (g)(10)(i)(A) Data response – single patient"], tabbed} -->
 ??? quote "*Clarifications included in the (g)(10) CCG that apply to paragraph § 170.315(g)(10)(i)(A)*"